About the Hosts

-The Lit Review is a new podcast series where we will interview organizers and community members about books.
+The Lit Review is a longform podcast series where we interview organizers and community members about books.
 On each episode, we'll lead an informal conversation with our guests about a key book that has helped them develop their analysis and theory of change.
-We recognize that political study is not accessible to many for a variety of reasons: financial, academic jargon, low literacy rates, time barriers, etc. We'll summarize, talk through key concepts and vocab, and nerd out on the main ideas and questions raised in the book.
+We recognize that political study is not always accessible for a variety of reasons: financial limitations, academic jargon, low literacy rates, time barriers, and more.
+We'll summarize the book to the best of our abilities, talk through key concepts and vocabulary, and nerd out on the main ideas and questions raised in the book.
 Our goal is to be a resource that brings key information out of these books to the masses during this moment of urgency.
 Each episode will be about an hour long or less.

 Episode 0: The Intro

 Monica and Page talk about why they started the Lit Review Podcast, what they're reading now, and what to expect (and not expect) from this project!

 Or listen on Soundcloud.